+17:00: "The storm intensifies";

-- 285 17:00 "The storm intensifies" - 286 18:00 "Intense rainfall falls on the uplands of the river" - 287 19:00 "Rain water from the uplands swells the river level.
-A flash flood is coming!" - 288 20:00 "The flood has reached its peak" - 289 21:00 "The flood has receded leaving a scene of devastation" - During 19:00 the eponymous flash flood wave passed through the scene this was produced using two shapes, a box and wedge (as the flood toe), textured in the same way as the water, to give an impression of the "wall of water" described by witnesses (Milan, 2012).
+18:00: "Intense rainfall falls on the uplands of the river";

+19:00: "Rain water from the uplands swells the river level.
+A flash flood is coming!";

+20:00: "The flood has reached its peak";

+21:00: "The flood has receded leaving a scene of devastation".

+At 19:00 the eponymous flash flood wave passed through the scene; this was produced using two shapes, a box and wedge (as the flood toe), textured in the same way as the water, to give an impression of the "wall of water" described by witnesses (Milan, 2012).
 Throughout the timeline the water turned increasingly brown to represent the debris within the water.
-As the simulation transitioned between 20:00 and 21:00 the before the flood scene was switched for the after the flood scene.
-Most of the changes were obscured under the height of the water as this was the peak of the flood, but it still required a removal and repositioning of the participant within the scene (a process known as respawning) resulting in some sudden, unrealistic changes.
+As the simulation transitioned between 20:00 and 21:00 the flood scene before was switched to the flood scene after.
+Most of the changes were obscured under the height of the water, as this was the peak of the flood, but it still required a removal and repositioning of the participant within the scene (a process known as respawning), resulting in some sudden, unrealistic changes.

-The limitations of time and funding meant that there was no sound incorporated into the original version and narration was provided via a one-to-one interaction with a crew member - usually a scientist within a relevant research area, or a science communication generalist.
+The limitations of time and funding meant that there was no sound incorporated into the original version, and narration was provided via a one-to-one interaction with a crew member - usually a scientist within a relevant research area or a science communication generalist.
 This had the advantage of being able to tailor the message based on the crew member's research field and the age and responsiveness of the participant.